Biodefense: Troops in the field

+Program Structure

+A 1993 congressional mandate required all of DoD's chemical and biological defense activities to be coordinated by a single office.

+USAMRIID (part of the United States Army Medical Research and Materiel Command) carries out much of the military's intramural medical biodefense research.

+Advanced military vaccine development runs through the Joint Vaccine Acquisition Program (JVAP).

 Civilian

 Role of public health and disease surveillance

 It's extremely important to note that all of the classical and modern biological weapons organisms are animal diseases, the only exception being smallpox.
 Thus, in any use of biological weapons, it is highly likely that animals will become ill either simultaneously with, or perhaps earlier than humans.

 Indeed, in the largest biological weapons accident known–the anthrax outbreak in Sverdlovsk (now Yekaterinburg) in the Soviet Union in 1979, sheep became ill with anthrax as far as 200 kilometers from the release point of the organism from a military facility in the southeastern portion of the city (known as Compound 19 and still off limits to visitors today, see Sverdlovsk anthrax leak).

 Thus, a robust surveillance system involving human clinicians and veterinarians may identify a bioweapons attack early in the course of an epidemic, permitting the prophylaxis of disease in the vast majority of people (and/or animals) exposed but not yet ill.

-For example, in the case of anthrax, it is likely that by 24–36 hours after an attack, some small percentage of individuals (those with compromised immune system or who had received a large dose of the organism due to proximity to the release point) will become ill with classical symptoms and signs (including a virtually unique chest X-ray finding, often recognized by public health officials if they receive timely reports).
+For example, in the case of anthrax, it is likely that by 24–36 hours after an attack, some small percentage of individuals (such as the immunocompromised or those who had received a large dose of the organism due to proximity to the release point) will become ill with classical symptoms and signs (including a virtually unique chest X-ray finding, often recognized by public health officials if they receive timely reports).
 By making these data available to local public health officials in real time, most models of anthrax epidemics indicate that more than 80% of an exposed population can receive antibiotic treatment before becoming symptomatic, and thus avoid the moderately high mortality of the disease.